yifan-CodeDir/SODA/results/confirmatory_check.md

 We perform a confirmation check experiment.
 The checking time equals to PMT method inference time plus the time to run all predicted survived mutants.
 The three PMT models have comparable checking time.

-With confirmation check, SODA achieves the best accuracy among the three PMT models, i.e., an over 90% accuracy on each project, while still have a high speed up (more than 2.8x) compared to Major.
+With confirmation check, SODA achieves the best accuracy among the three PMT models, i.e., an over 90% accuracy on each project, while still has a high speed up (more than 2.8x) compared to Major.